Andrettin/Wyrmsun/readme.txt

 - Made clearer what the numbers in the town hall interface represent.
 - Worked resource tiles now show how much they produce when being hovered over.
 - Fixed issue which caused the "OK" button to not appear in the Stables/Yale Pen interface.
+- Fixed issue with the "Northwards to the Sea" event which prevented it from triggering.
+- Added silver and copper resources to the grand strategy map.

 * Map Editor
 - Fixed issue which caused metal rocks placed with the editor to have 50000 of their resource stored by default, instead of 1000 as they should have.